How PHS Works

-Additionally, throughout the year students participate in a variety of events to enable them to live out the goals.
+Additionally, throughout the year students participate in a variety of events to enable them to embrace the goals.
 These include:

-- Healthy Habits Competition where students track their healthy food and beverage choices and minutes of activity to see which classroom is healthiest
+- Healthy Habits Challenge where students track their healthy food and beverage choices and minutes of activity to see which classroom achieved the most healthy habits.

-- Participation in international events, like Walk to School Day and All Children Exercising Simultaneously (ACES) to encourage and provide a fun way to work in more physical activity
+- Participation in nation-wide events, like Walk to School Day and All Children Exercising Simultaneously (ACES) to encourage and provide a fun way to work in more physical activity

-- Active year-end events, like field days or 5K runs (Watch a video)
+- School wellness events, like cafeteria tastings, field days or 5K runs.
+(Watch a video)

 - healthy snack recipe contests and bake offs